RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/AnalysisContainer_8cpp.md

       return nullptr;
     }

+    /// For the string-based analysis checker and detector retriever getDetector
     #define IF_X_RTN_DETECTOR(A)                                               \
       if (name == #A) return getDetector_ ## A();

-    str getDetector(const str& name)
+    /// Return the detector to be used for a given analysis name (and check that the analysis exists). str getDetector(const str& name)
     {
       #ifndef EXCLUDE_ROOT